-- i. name of the court; - ii. name, description and place of residence of the plaintiff(s) and the defendant(s); - iii. the cause of action; - iv. the facts showing that the court has jurisdiction; - v. the facts showing that the suit is filed within the period of limitation; - vi. the relief claimed; - vii. where the plaintiff has allowed a set-off, or relinquished a portion of the claim, the amounts so allowed, or relinquished;

-- viii.a statement of the value of the subject matter of the suit for the purposes of jurisdiction and of court fees; and - ix.
+- i. name of the court in which the suit is filed: - ii. name, description and place of residence of the plaintiff(s) and the defendant(s); - where the plaintiff or the defendant is a minor or a person of unsound mind, a statement to that effect; - iv. the cause of action and when it arose: - v. the facts showing that the court has jurisdiction; - vi. the facts showing that the suit is filed within the period of limitation; - vii. the relief claimed; - viii. where the plaintiff has allowed a set-off, or relinquished a portion of the claim, the amounts so allowed, or relinquished; - ix. a statement of the value of the subject matter of the suit for the purposes of jurisdiction and of court fees; and - x.
 The plaint should have annexed to it a list of documents referred to and/or relied upon by the plaintiff, which are relevant to the dispute and the claim.

 A suit must include the whole of the claim which the plaintiff is entitled to make in respect of the cause of action.
 If a plaintiff omits to sue in respect of, or intentionally relinquishes any portion of their claim, they are precluded from afterwards suing in respect thereof (unless they have obtained leave of the court for the purpose).
 The plaint must be supported by an affidavit deposed by the plaintiff verifying the correctness of facts.

 Once the suit is filed, the court issues a writ of summons (accompanied by the plaint), to the defendant calling upon them to appear and answer the claim of the plaintiff by filing their statement of defence (written statement).
 The defendant must appear (either through legal representation or in person), on the date stipulated in the summons, and must file a written statement within 30 days from the date of service of summons extendable to 90 days.
 Pleadings may be amended with the leave of the court.

-14 Procedure
+14. Procedure